-This Contract authorizes the continued operation of the Community School pursuant to Chapter 3314 of the Code.
-Such school shall be a public school, independent of the Cincinnati Public Schools District and part of the state education program.
+This Contract authorizes the operation of the Community School pursuant to Chapter 3314 of the Code.
+Such school shall be a public school, independent of the Cincinnati City School District and part of the state education program.
 Pursuant to Code Section 3314.01, the Community School may sue and be sued, acquire facilities as needed, and contract for services necessary for the operation of the school.
 The GOVERNING AUTHORITY of the Community School may carry out any act and ensure the performance of any function that is in compliance with the Ohio Constitution, Chapter 3314 of the Code, other statutes applicable to community schools, and the terms of this Contract.
-The Community School is educating children in grade or age-equivalent grade levels Kindergarten through fourth.
+The Community School is educating children in grades or age-equivalent grade levels five through eight.